Current Information

 Current Conditions

 Water Sources are drying up.
-Always have a back up.
+Always have a backup.
 Plan your water sources accordingly.

 External Sources